-I wrote a piece on Hubpages: 'Killing the Cinema Industry' - which states that poor public behaviour is the biggest threat to cinemas - not DVD, the net or the recession.
+I wrote a piece on here 'Killing the Cinema Industry' which states that poor public behaviour is the biggest threat to cinemas - not DVD, the net or the recession.
 I suspect that many multiplex goers are happy to wait for DVDs to come out, or they have a Sky/Virgin movies type package.
-But arts cinema people will come to the cinema more.
+But arts cinema supporters come to the cinema more.

 Yet what Cinema City did was to concentrate on the borderline audience who go to multiplexes as well, and is keen to gain their sole patronage.
 But we want choice.
 If I live in a city with nearly 30 screens across 4 cinemas, I want to use them all.
-I want variation, and to use it.
+I want variation.
 Business that is built on fear of rivals is unhealthy and I think that's the mentality behind our economical problems.